accredited icon

 • Other conditions can be requested during an application for a DVO, including limiting travel, removal from shared accommodation, and limitation against holding certain jobs.

-A DVO won’t show up on a police check automatically, but it will if any of the conditions have been breached.
+A DVO won’t show up on a Nationally Coordinated Criminal History Check automatically, but it will if any of the conditions have been breached.
 When a breach occurs, the subject of the order can receive criminal convictions, including imprisonment and fines.
-Convictions such as these are classed as disclosable court outcomes and will appear on a police check.
-Even if the breach doesn’t result in a criminal conviction, it may still appear on a police check, as suspended sentences, findings of guilt without conviction and pending charges will also show on a police check.
+Convictions such as these are classed as disclosable court outcomes and will appear on a Nationally Coordinated Criminal History Check.
+Even if the breach doesn’t result in a criminal conviction, it may still appear on a Nationally Coordinated Criminal History Check, as suspended sentences, findings of guilt without conviction and pending charges will also show on a Nationally Coordinated Criminal History Check.

-Why would it not show up on a police check?
+Why would it not show up on a Nationally Coordinated Criminal History Check?

-It will vary depending on your state, but the following will typically be included in the results of a police check:
+It will vary depending on your state, but the following will typically be included in the results of a Nationally Coordinated Criminal History Check:

 • Criminal charges and suspended sentences